donejs/donejs/tutorials/playermx.md

           },

-Listen to the Popcorn.js `timeupdate` event on our video model to recalculate our indicator position.
+The widget listens to the Popcorn.js `timeupdate` event on our video model to recalculate our indicator position.
 We've separated the event listener from the resize method to allow for any other widgets that may be listening to `timeupdate`.

           "{video} timeupdate" : function(video){
             this.resize()